artembudkin/Data-Analyst-Portfolio/README.md

 * PivotTable and PivotChart
 * Data visualization

-**Result:** The final result contains several PivotChart organised by PivotTables formatted into a dynamic dashboard.
+**Result:** The final result contains several PivotCharts organised by PivotTables formatted into a dynamic dashboard.
 This dashboard provides a view of the general distribution of sales based on the product category over time, based on country, and highlights the top 5 most contributed customers to those sales.
-A number of slicers are present on the dashboard which allows end users to filter this data based on time, the type of the product, and if the customer had a loyalty card at the time of purchase.
+Several slicers are present on the dashboard that allow end users to filter this data based on time, the type of the product, and whether the customer had a loyalty card at the time of the purchase.

 ![image](https://github.com/user-attachments/assets/868457dd-a645-402c-b87c-5442174f097c)